Please turn your mobile phone to portrait mode for optimal navigation on our site.

 • The Acquisition Cost relates the media budget invested and the acquisitions, therefore the orders or purchases.
 The Acquisition cost can be refined by also integrating the value of the conversion (ex: amount spent).

-Finally, to take the measure a notch further, it is interesting to follow the value of the customer acquired over time: this measure supposes setting up a CDP (such as Decide AI, from Dékuple) in order to aggregate the data coming from communication channels and customer data.
+Finally, to take the measure a notch further, it is interesting to follow the value of the customer acquired over time: this measure supposes setting up a CDP in order to aggregate the data coming from communication channels and customer data.
 This then makes it possible to compare, for each acquisition channel, the Customer Lifetime Value (CLV) of the customers acquired.

 Partager